Travel to Egypt

 Egypt remains a bustling country as the sun sets.
 Popular places for congregating include any waterfront along the Nile in Cairo or Luxor or at the seafront in Alexandria and Sharm el Sheikh.
 Friends will gather to chat, while street vendors arrive to sell food and the latest imports.
 The nightlife in Luxor and Aswan usually include barbecues along the Nile or dinner cruises.

 There are also quite a few nightclubs and bars that you can party the night away, particularly in the bigger cities and popular resort areas.
 If staying in an all inclusive Egypt resort, then the resort will likely also host its own night-time activities.
-Alternatively, you can partake in a dinner and show evening, like this one in Sharm el Sheikh.
+Alternatively, you can partake in a dinner and show evening.
 These shows are quite a draw for both domestic and foreign travelers.

 Safety Tips for Egypt